olivierroy/WindowsControl/README.md

 - **Restart to BIOS** runs `shutdown /r /fw /t 0`, which only works on UEFI-capable systems and instructs Windows to enter the firmware configuration UI on the next boot.

 On non-Windows hosts the endpoints respond with a message indicating that power control is unavailable.

+## Prebuilt downloads

+Every tagged release (`v*`) automatically builds `windowscontrol.exe` through GitHub Actions.
+Download the latest binary directly from the [GitHub Releases page](../../releases) if you don't want to build it yourself.

 ## Running as a Windows Service